PromptRails

 Next Steps

-• MCP Tools -- Give your agents access to external tools
+• MCP Tools -- Give agents access to external systems.